kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 		})
 		.apply(this, args);

-	// Keep gulp from hanging on this task this.emit("end");
+	// Keep gulp from hanging on to this task this.emit("end");
 };
 ```

 ## Using CommonJS Modules

-Writing CommonJS modules is quite nice.
-You just export your function, object, string, integer, or whatever you like to export as a module or just individually:
+Writing CommonJS modules is nice.
+You export your function, object, string, or integer, you like to export as a module or individually:

 #### math.js